JavaFPS/bitburnerscripts/README.md

 ## Disclaimer

 These scripts are provided as-is and may require adjustments to fit your specific gameplay style and progression level.
 Use them responsibly and at your own risk.

-## Credits

-Credit to the Bitburner community for inspiration, ideas, and contributions to the development of these scripts.

-## License

-This repository is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the scripts as long as you include the original license and copyright notice.

-Happy hacking!
-If you have any questions or feedback, feel free to open an issue or reach out to me directly.